Ductless Air Conditioning Buyer’s Guide for Homeowners

 Installation Cost

-For the most part, if you’re purchasing a window air conditioner or a portable air conditioner you can install it by yourself.
-However, you typically need a professional to install a mini split, and that can cost anywhere up to $2,000 per zone — just for the installation.
+For the most part, if you’re purchasing a window or a portable air conditioner, you can install it yourself.
+However, you typically need a professional to install a mini split, and professional installation can cost anywhere up to $2,000 per zone.

 Aesthetics